Newman allows you to run and test a Postman Collection. Newman and Jenkins are a perfect match. Let’s review these topics to set up this operation.

 Install Newman globally, to set up Newman as a command line tool in Ubuntu.

 $ npm install -g newman

-We are assuming that you already have a Postman Collection with some tests.
+We assume you already have a Postman Collection with some tests.
 Run the collection in the Postman app.
-This is what the output looks like in Postman’s collection runner.
+Here’s an example of the output in Postman’s collection runner.

-Some of my tests are failing intentionally in the screenshot so we can show you the instructions for troubleshooting.
+Some of the tests are failing intentionally in the screenshot so we can show you the instructions for troubleshooting.